Three Basic Steps To Canning Tomatoes.

 - vinegar or lemon juice

 - measuring spoons

-Most of my equipment I’ve purchase at garage sales and thrift stores.
+Most of my equipment I’ve purchased at garage sales and thrift stores.
 Ace Hardware and Fleet and Farm always have a nice section for canning.

 Basic Steps To Canning Tomatoes: